ncitron/dotfiles/README.md

 # Noah's Dotfiles
-My dotfiles for configuring vim, kitty, and zsh
+My dotfiles for configuring neovim, kitty, and zsh
 ## Requirements
 These are the tools I use with this setup.
 Not all of them are required.
 - neovim